earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

  ```

 The similarity between `brick` and `shoe` is 0.20.
 Not very high, corresponding to an angle of ~70 degress of difference.
-That is the consine simularity.
+That is the cosine similarity.

-For our silly little example, we now have all the components we need.
-We can take all our words, for every possible combination of them calculate the cosine similarity and return the N values as our related items for each.
+For our silly little example, we now have all the necessary components.
+We can take all our words, calculate the cosine similarity for every possible combination of them, and return the N values as our related items for each.

-Now lets talk about doing this in the real world.
+Now, let's talk about doing this in the real world.

 # Word2Vec

-In the real world, things don't cleanly seperate into 3 dimentions and we can't possibly manually come of the dimensions for every english word.
-Thankfully in 2013,  Tomáš Mikolov at Google came up with a techinque to calculate vectors for words based on a corpus of training data.
+In the real world, things don't cleanly separate into 3 dimensions, and we can't possibly manually calculate the dimensions for every English word.
+Thankfully, in 2013, Tomáš Mikolov at Google came up with a technique to calculate vectors for words based on a corpus of training data.

-How it works isn't important for our purposes, besides that in the vector values generated with word2vect, similar words are near each other and disimlar words are far away.
-Because of this grouping, we can use the same techniques as above, cosine simularity to calculate relatedness.
+How it works isn't important for our purposes.
+Besides, in the vector values generated with word2vect, similar words are near each other, and dissimilar words are far away.
+Because of this grouping, we can use the same techniques as above, cosine similarity, to calculate relatedness.

 We can test this out by grabbing word2vect dataset :
 ```